danilocurvelo/imd0030-20242/projects/deques.md

 ## Deque interface

-Interfaces are a useful way to indicate common methods provided by all implementations (Java classes).
+Interfaces are a useful way to indicate common methods that will be provided by different implementations (Java classes).
 For example, `List` is an interface with implementations such as `ArrayList` and `LinkedList`.
-Deques are like lists but without the capability to add or remove items from anywhere except for the front or the back.
-For testing purposes, however, there is also a method that allows access to any element in the deque.
+Deques are like lists but without the capability to add, remove, or get items from anywhere except for the front or the back.
+For testing purposes, we included a method to get any element by its index in the deque.

 Implementations of `Deque` must provide the following methods:

+`void addFirst(T item)`
-- `void addFirst(T item)`.
-Adds an item of type `T` to the front of the deque.
+: Adds an item of type `T` to the front of the deque.

+`void addLast(T item)`
-- `void addLast(T item)`.
-Adds an item of type `T` to the back of the deque.
+: Adds an item of type `T` to the back of the deque.

+`T get(int index)`
-- `T get(int index)`.
-Gets the item at the given index, where 0 is the front, 1 is the next item, etc.
+: Gets the item at the given index, where 0 is the front, 1 is the next item, etc.

+`boolean isEmpty()`
-- `boolean isEmpty()`.
-Returns true if deque is empty, false otherwise.
+: Returns true if deque is empty, false otherwise.

+`T removeFirst()`
-- `T removeFirst()`.
-Removes and returns the item at the front of the deque.
+: Removes and returns the item at the front of the deque.

+`T removeLast()`
-- `T removeLast()`.
-Removes and returns the item at the back of the deque.
+: Removes and returns the item at the back of the deque.

+`int size()`
-- `int size()`.
-Returns the number of items in the deque.
+: Returns the number of items in the deque.

-The interface defines `isEmpty` as a **default method** that returns `size() == 0`, so implementations of `Deque` don't also need to define an `isEmpty` method.
+The interface defines a **default method** `isEmpty` that returns `size() == 0`.

 ### Reference implementation